Cannabis Terms You Should Know

 Marijuana, Hemp, and Cannabis Terms

 Marijuana has psychoactive properties and can be used recreationally or medicinally.
-It contains more than 0.3% THC by dry weight and gets people high when consumed.
+It contains more than 0.3% restricted cannabinoid content by dry weight and gets people high when consumed.
 Cannabis plants are not as tall as hemp.
 Marijuana is still illegal in the USA and is considered a Schedule 1 drug.
 However, some states have legalized it recently.

 Sativa, Indica, Ruderalis and Hybrid

 Ruderalis originated from cold areas and can be found growing in the wild.
 Ruderalis is autoflowering and flowers when it reaches a certain age, unlike Sativa and indica.
-It has low levels of THC and CBD.
-Ruderalis is bred with indica and Sativa to produce autoflowering strains with high levels of either THC or CBD.
+It has low levels of psychoactive cannabinoids and CBD.
+Ruderalis is bred with indica and Sativa to produce autoflowering strains with high levels of cannabinoids.
 Hybrids are produced when producers and growers interbreed Sativa, indica, and ruderalis.
 The effects of hybrid strains depend on the dominant parent species.

 Cannabinoids are chemical compounds that occur naturally in the cannabis plant.
-The primary cannabinoids are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-THC is the primary psychoactive compound in marijuana responsible for the high.
-It binds with cannabinoid 1 receptors in the brain to make the user high and causes a euphoric effect.
-THC can be used to relieve pain, insomnia, muscle spasticity and to improve appetite.
-CBD is not psychoactive and has been known to reduce the effects of THC.
+Psychoactive cannabinoids bind with cannabinoid 1 receptors in the brain to make the user high and causes a euphoric effect.
+These cannabinoids can be used to relieve pain, insomnia, muscle spasticity and to improve appetite.
+CBD is not psychoactive and has been known to reduce the effects of other cannabinoids.
 CBD does not make a person high or intoxicated.
 It may help relieve anxiety, pain, reduce acne, alleviate cancer symptoms, and treat epilepsy.

 Edibles and Tinctures